oliveripkanam/K30-Creator/README.md

 ### How it works
 1) Provide a question (type, upload a photo, or drop a file)
-2) The app extracts and cleans the question text
+2) The app sends your text and/or images securely to our AI to understand the problem
-3) It generates focused MCQs with hints
+3) It generates focused MCQs with helpful hints
 4) You answer step‑by‑step and receive a final solution summary

+### Input limits and tips
+- PDF: first 2 pages are processed to keep things fast and reliable.
+- DOCX: text content is supported; embedded images/diagrams may not be captured yet.
+If a DOCX relies on diagrams, consider exporting to PDF.
+- Images: up to 2 images per question are included; large images are downscaled to reduce upload time while preserving clarity.

 ### License
 MIT — see `LICENSE`.